 \section{Abstract}

-Effective data selection is essential for pretraining large language models (LLMs), enhancing efficiency and improving generalization to downstream tasks.
-However, existing approaches often require leveraging external pretrained models, making it difficult to disentangle the effects of data selection from those of the external pretrained models.
-In addition, they often overlook the long-term impact of selected data if the model is trained to convergence, primarily due to the prohibitive cost of full-scale LLM pretraining.
-In this paper, we introduce BLISS (\textbf{B}ileve\textbf{L} \textbf{I}nfluence \textbf{S}coring method for data \textbf{S}election): a lightweight data selection method that operates entirely \emph{from scratch}, without relying on any external pretrained oracle models, while explicitly accounting for the long-term impact of selected data.
-BLISS leverages a small proxy model as a surrogate for the LLM and employs a score model to estimate the long-term influence of training samples if the proxy model is trained to convergence.
-We formulate data selection as a bilevel optimization problem, where the upper-level objective optimizes the score model to assign importance weights to training samples, ensuring that minimizing the lower-level objective (i.e., training the proxy model over the weighted training loss until convergence) leads to best validation performance.
-Once optimized, the trained score model predicts influence scores for the dataset, enabling efficient selection of high-quality samples for LLM pretraining.
-We validate BLISS by pretraining 410M/1B/2.8B Pythia and LLaMA-0.5B models on selected subsets of the C4 dataset.
-Notably, under the 1B model setting, BLISS achieves $1.7\times$ speedup in reaching the same performance as the state-of-the-art method, demonstrating superior performance across multiple downstream tasks.
+Effective data selection is essential for pretraining large language models (LLMs), improving efficiency and generalization to downstream tasks.
+However, existing approaches often rely on external pretrained models, making it difficult to separate the benefits of data selection from those introduced by external models.
+In addition, many methods estimate data importance from a fixed model state or short-horizon update, making it hard to capture how data preference changes as the model evolves during pretraining.
+In this paper, we introduce BLISS (\textbf{B}ileve\textbf{L} \textbf{I}nfluence \textbf{S}coring method for data \textbf{S}election), a lightweight data selection method that operates entirely \emph{from scratch}, without external pretrained oracle models, while modeling dynamic data preference.
+BLISS uses a small proxy model as a surrogate for the LLM and trains a score model to estimate sample importance through multi-step proxy updates induced by score-weighted training data.
+We formulate data selection as a bilevel optimization problem: the upper-level objective optimizes the score model to assign sample weights, so minimizing the lower-level weighted training loss improves validation performance.
+Once optimized, the score model predicts influence scores, enabling efficient selection of high-quality samples for LLM pretraining.
+We validate BLISS by pretraining 410M/1B/2.8B Pythia and LLaMA-0.5B models on selected C4 subsets.
+Under the 1B setting, BLISS achieves a $1.7\times$ speedup in reaching the same performance as the state-of-the-art method, while delivering superior performance across multiple downstream tasks.